danielleaneal/danielleaneal.github.io/README.md

-## Welcome to my Technical Programming Projects Page
+## Technical Programming Page - Danielle A. Neal

 This page will serve as a container for some of the programming projects I created over the course of my second year in the Digital Media Masters program at UCF.
 Along with a brief description of each project, there are links to each GitHub repository, where you can view the source code and see further documentation.
+If you'd like to get to know me better, visit [this link](danielleneal.weebly.com) to check out my online portfolio.

 ## Play the Rainbow
 I chose to make a audio/visual Processing Sketch where you play a song that randomly shows you colors